facebookresearch/Ego4d/ego4d/cli/README.md

 ego4d --output_directory="~/ego4d_data" --datasets full_scale annotations --metadata
 ```

-(Alternatively, use traditional python module syntax: `python -m ego4d.cli.cli --output_directory="~/ego4d_data" --datasets full_scale annotations --metadata`)
+(Alternatively, use traditional python module syntax: `python -m ego4d.cli.cli --output_directory="~/ego4d_data" --datasets full_scale annotations --metadata --version v2`)

-This will download all the full scale Ego4D v1 video files and annotations to a directory on
+This will download all the full scale Ego4D v2 video files and annotations to a directory on
-your local computer at `~/ego4d_data/v1/full_scale` and `~/ego4d_data/v1/annotations`, as well the master metadata file at `~/ego4d_data/v1/ego4d.json`.
+your local computer at `~/ego4d_data/v2/full_scale` and `~/ego4d_data/v2/annotations`, as well the master metadata file at `~/ego4d_data/v2/ego4d.json`.

 Note that if you want to use the AWS credentials stored in a different [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) than "ego4d", or the system default (default), you can change the `aws_profile_name` flag to the name of the profile that you want to use.